Frequently Asked Questions

 In each ETN base location there is access to reliable and quick COVID testing.

 In the event that interns are exposed, they and their "house" will undergo quarantine until the exposure timeline has passed based on the CDC's guidelines for quarantining.
-We will send out a document that outlines quarantine guidelines in more detail.
 If your base location's government requires more than what the CDC recommends then we will have the base team defer to those guidelines.

 We recommend everyone that travels to any of our locations review the CDC and State Department websites (linked below) for recommended vaccines for your area.
 These are the same resources we recommend for all ETN interns even before the global COVID-19 pandemic.
 Certain countries and airlines might require a vaccine for entry so please check with them before arriving at the airport for departure.